UnCaged-Studios/contracts/docs/ka-ching-v1.md

 2. `isOrderProcessed`: Checks if an order has been processed, requiring the order ID as a parameter.
 3. `setOrderSigners`: Updates the list of order signers, can only be called by the cashier.
 Requires a list of new signers' addresses as parameters.
 4. `getOrderSigners`: Returns the list of current order signers.

-The smart contract's key features, some of which are still a work-in-progress, include:

-1. Off-chain Signed Orders: Combines the security and transparency of on-chain transactions with the efficiency and flexibility of off-chain operations.
-2. ERC20 Token Support: Transactions are currently limited to ERC20 tokens, supporting debit and credit operations on these tokens.

 ## Prerequisites